mturk/cygwrun/README.md

 variable passed by calling process and translate it to Windows convention.

-Since Cygwin modifies the original PATH, user can set the `CYGWRUN_PATH` to the ORIGINAL_PATH.
-The ORIGINAL_PATH is variable set by Cygwin which contains the PATH before Cygwin was started.
+If setm the **CYGWRUN_PATH** environment variable will be used to find the PROGRAM if defined as relative path, and passed as PATH variable to the child process.

 This is useful when Windows PATH contains the same program as Cygwin, like `python.exe`, `find.exe` etc.

-The `CYGWRUN_PATH` environment variable will be used to find the PROGRAM if defined as relative path, and will be passed as PATH variable to the child process.

 ## Program life cycle